 How to hire the tramper

-Trampers are available to book at 10:00am or 2:00pm between April and October, and at 10:00am only November-March.
-As Brean Down is home to only 2 trampers, booking is essential.
+Trampers are available to book at 11am, seven days a week.
+We recommened contacting the team to book your slot five days prior to your visit.
+As Brean Down is home to only two trampers, booking is essential.
 To book a tramper for your visit please call 01278 751897 or email email@example.com.

 Please be aware that all tramper users must be accompanied by one other person and one of you must be in possession of a working mobile phone in case of difficulties.